framely/community/docs/guide/build-provider.md

 ## Import the module for the service
 To implement a service, you need to declare all the necessary types for that service.
 This can be done by importing the module where the service is defined.
 Here are the steps to follow:
 1. First, decide on a target provider.
 You can use an existing Postgrest provider, or create a new one.
-2. Enter the `hours` module where the service is declared and import it into the target provider.
+2. Enter the **hours** module where the service is declared and import it into the target provider.

 ## Create type needed by implementation
 Sometimes, to simplify development, you may need intermediate functions.
 This, along with other reasons, may require defining specific types for implementation.
 For the service that you want to implement here, it is not the case, so we can skip this step.

 ## Build tables
 With the PostgREST provider, you can define a table schema by adding storage annotations to a data type.
 This enables OpenCUI to automatically create a mapping between the database and Kotlin code.
 OpenCUI will create tables based on the type definition and storage annotations in a separate database for your organization.
 Additionally, you should add backoffice annotations to each slot to define how the corresponding column should be displayed and manipulated in the backoffice.

-There are two things that should be stored in the database: business hours and the time zone of your business.
-When displaying business hours for the week, you need to start from the current date.
-To determine the correct current date, the time zone of the business is important.

-To store business hours or a time zone, you can storage-enable frame.
+To store business hours in the database, you can enable storage for frames.
 After this, a frame will map to a table, with its slots mapping to the corresponding table columns.
 The frame label specifies the name of the table, while the slot label specifies the name of the column in the table.
 The SQL data type specifies the type of data that the column can hold.

 ### Build frame: Hours
+To accurately track business hours, it's essential to create a table that records whether the business is open on each day of the week, along with its respective opening and closing times.
+Since most businesses have consistent operating hours from week to week, it's only necessary to store the business hours for each day of the week.
+However, in cases where there are deviations from the typical schedule, such as holiday closures, these special dates should also be included in the table.

-To store business hours, the following columns are needed:
+To effectively represent business hours in a database, the following columns are necessary:
-- `dayOfWeek`: A day of the week.
+- `dayOfWeek`: The day of the week.
-- `ifOpen`: Whether it's open on that day.
+- `ifOpen`: Whether the business is open on that day.
-- `openingTime`: The time when it opens on that day.
+- `openingTime`: The time when the business opens on that day.
 Required when **ifOpen** is true.
-- `closingTime`: The time when it closes  on that day.
+- `closingTime`: The time when the business closes on that day.
 Required when **ifOpen** is true.
-- `specialDate`: The date that is not covered in the main business hours.
-Required when setting a special date, like a holiday.
+- `specialDate`: The date that deviates from the standard business hours.
+Required when setting a special date, like a holiday or other special event.

-You'll build a frame to define a table contains the above columns.
+To define this table, you will build an `Hours` frame with slots corresponding to the above columns.

 #### Schema layer: declare a frame
+To generate a table with columns for business hours data, you will first create an `Hours` frame and enable storage.
+Then, you will add corresponding slots to the frame, where the slot type specifies the column type.

-##### Create a frame
+##### Create the frame
-1. Enter the target provider with the `hours` module already imported.
+Inside the **target provider** with the hours module already imported and **Types** page.

-2. Go to the **Types** page to create a frame labeled as `Hours`.
+1. Click **Create** button on the right side, and select **Create frame** to create a new frame.
+2. Enter `Hours` as a label for the frame type and press enter.
-3. In the `Hours` frame, enable storage.
+3. Inside the `Hours` frame, turn on **Storage enabled**.
    ::: thumbnail
    ![enable storage](/images/guide/build-service/enable-storage.png)
    :::

 ##### Add slots
-To generate a table with the columns mentioned above, you need to add the corresponding slots to the `Hours` frame, then the column type will be specified under the slot type.
+Inside the `Hours` frame and **Schema** tab.

-Within the `Hours` frame, add the following slots:
+- In the **Slots** section, add the following slots:
   - `dayOfWeek` with type **java.time.DayOfWeek**
   - `ifOpen` with type **kotlin.Boolean**
   - `openingTime` with type **java.time.LocalTime**
   - `closingTime` with type **java.time.LocalTime**
   - `specialDate` with type **java.time.LocalDate**

 #### Annotate type: Hours

-##### Add slot level annotation to dayOfWeek
-Since the `dayOfWeek` column can not be empty, and it can only be selected in only seven days of the week, the following annotations should be added to set the constraints.
+Based on the [columns description](#build-frame-hours) provided, it's important to note that the `dayOfWeek` and `ifOpen` columns should not be left empty.
+Additionally, since there are only seven days of the week, you need to apply constraints to ensure that the `dayOfWeek` column accepts valid input.

+Backend annotations can optimize frames with storage enabled.
+To ensure completeness of data, turn off **Allow null** for columns that should not be empty.
+In addition, you can use the **Dropdown** input type to restrict columns to only accept specific options.

+##### Add slot level annotations to dayOfWeek
-1. Within the `dayOfWeek` slot of the `Hours` frame, navigate to the **Annotation** tab.
+Inside the `Hours/dayOfWeek` slot and **Annotation** tab.

-2. Turn off **Allow null**.
+1. Turn off **Allow null**.
-3. Switch the **Input type** to **Dropdown**, and add this JSON array:
+2. Switch the **Input type** to **Dropdown**, and add this JSON array:
    ```json
    [
     {